esl/code-beam-america/_participants/pablo-costas.md

 twitter: pablocostass

 ---
-Pablo Costas Sánchez is a Software Engineer deeply interested in creating, maintaining, and shipping distributed software.
-His biggest contribution has been extending one of the most powerful Property-Based Testing tools out there, PropEr, with parallel and distributed execution.
-He is currently one of the organizers of SpawnFest and an active member of Erlang Ecosystem Foundation.
+Pablo Costas Sánchez is a Software Engineer deeply interested in creating, maintaining, and shipping distributed software; he also enjoys his fair share of testing (with a special love for Property-Based Testing).
+He is currently an active member of Erlang Ecosystem Foundation, specially in the Education working group.
+In his free time, you will most probably find him rollerblading around the city.